darkstarsectoreclipse/Sector-Eclipse/README.md

 [More detailed instructions on building the project.](https://docs.spacestation14.com/en/general-development/setup.html)

 ## License

+Note : on this part a discussion will be held with Umbra peoples as i am unclear about license application.
+I am fairly certain that MIT allow us at least to create this fork.

 All code for the content repository is licensed under [MIT](https://github.com/Sector-Umbra/Sector-Umbra/blob/master/LICENSE.TXT).
 The license owner is either Space Wizards Federation or Sector Umbra or another organisation depending on where the code originally came from.
 All pull requests made to this repository will include explicit mentions of the license owner as of 2024-11-22.
 If no license owner is mentioned, Sector Umbra is implied.